aidagroup/vis-pendulum/README.md

   <img src="gfx/pendulum_observations.png" height="150" alt="Pendulum observations" style="vertical-align:middle;" />
 </p>
 <div align="center">
-  *Illustration of image-based observations used for the vis-pendulum environment.*
+  <em>Illustration of image-based observations used for the vis-pendulum environment.</em>
 </div>

 The goal is to learn a policy that can stabilize the pendulum in an upright position by applying appropriate torques.